wapmorgan/MediaFile/README.md

 # Why not using getID3?

-getID3 library is very popular and has a lot of features, but it's old and slow.
+getID3 library is very popular and has a lot of features, but it's old and too slow.

 Following table shows comparation of analyzing speed of fixtures, distributed with first release of MediaFile:

 | File       | getID3 | MediaFile | Speed gain |